jstevens79/Word-Guess-Game/README.md

-# Word-Guess-Game
+# An Avenger's Bases Word Guessing Game for Vandy Class.
 A word guessing game.
+Guess Avengers-related words before you run out of lives.

+## Technologies
+Built with HTML, CSS, and JavaScript